The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 When it comes to beloved Ankole- Inyambo Cows, nothing is wasted.
 Even Cow-dung is turned into an art form throughout the world.

 It has become quite popular with Tourists who purchase it and take it home to put on their walls.
-Imigongo Paintings can learn how to make them while visiting Rwanda in the village where the Art-Form originated.
+Imigongo Paintings can learn how to make while visiting Rwanda in the village where the Art-Form originated.
 It used to decorate the outside of the home but has come a long way, and the paintings are found in the most beautiful hotels and lodges in Rwanda.

 Imigongo Cow-Dung Paintings – a bit of Ankole Cow Trivia for you. of something you did not know.

 Purchase a painting in Rwanda and support the Imigongo community.
 Your purchase will make a difference in their lives.